Peter Fossett: Marriage and children

 Fossett married Sarah Mayrant, who was born in Charleston, South Carolina in 1826.
 Her parents were Judith and Rufus Morant (or Mayrant).
 Abraham Evan Gwynne, the father of Alice Claypoole Vanderbilt (1845 – 1934), brought Sarah to Cincinnati, where she was introduced to wealthy elite members of Cincinnati society.
 As a young girl, she was trained to care for hair by a French specialist in New Orleans.
 When she came to Cincinnati, she was a hairdresser for wealthy white women.
 "Through their influence she secured entry in its exclusive group and had no superior in her profession," as quoted in The History of Black Business in America.

 She arrived in Cincinnati by 1854 when she married Peter Fossett.
 Like her husband, she was active in the community, including the First Baptist Church of Cumminsville, orphanages in Cincinnati, and assisting enslaved people on the Underground Railroad.
 She was the manager of the Colored Orphan Asylum for more than 25 years.
 The Fossetts lived in a "comfortable, well furnished and well provided home" in Cincinnati.
 They had four children, only one of whom survived to adulthood.
 Their married daughter's name was Martha "Mattie" E. Kelly.

 In 1860 she protested when she was not allowed to board a streetcar in 1860, and her efforts led to African-American women being allowed to ride Cincinnati's streetcars.
 When a white conductor did not allow her to ride the streetcar, (Note: She paid her fare and boarded the streetcar, but was forcibly removed.
 The conductor was charged with assault and battery.) she sued the streetcar company and won a favorable ruling.
 It was several years before African-American men were allowed to ride the city's streetcars.
 (Note: Her name was misspelled as "Fawcett" in court documents.)
 Fossett died in December 1906.

 Death

 In 1900, believing that he was not going to live much longer, he traveled to Monticello with the help of friends, where he was allowed to stay as long as he wished.
 Fossett said it had seemed like an "earthly paradise" in his boyhood.
 After two weeks of an age-related illness, Fossett died in early January 1901.
-He was believed to be the last surviving slave from Monticello.
+He was believed to be the last surviving enslaved person from Monticello.